 After her daughter developed severe food allergies to phosphates, a common ingredient in processed foods, Laura Fuentes spent months of recipe testing and recreating lunches to the point where other parents began asking her to share recipes and create a simple plan they could follow with little to no kitchen experience.
 The thing that surprised her most was the number of parents who struggle to make healthy and fresh school lunches due to busy lives or the struggle to come up with new ideas.
 She hopes to make a difference in family nutrition by sharing new recipes, kitchen tips, and lunch ideas with others.

 38) A Mom’s Take

 Started in 2010, A Mom’s Take was a blog created by one mom trying to be a resource for other moms and connect with them.
-What began as a way to pass the time has now become a full-time business with a team of moms and writers talking about various topics from recipes, travel, crafts, gift ideas, blogging tips, and producing other content to inspire and teach.
-The platform includes multiple writers and contributors, but one thing remains the same, they are all real women sharing their stories, experiences, and opinions.
+What began as a way to pass the time has now become a full-time business with a team of moms.
+Writers talking about various topics from recipes, travel, crafts, gift ideas, blogging tips, and producing other content to inspire and teach.
+The platform includes multiple writers and contributors, but one thing remains the same.
+They are all real women sharing their stories, experiences, and opinions.